Siapas-Laboratory/ratBerryPi/README.md

  The only constraint in configuring reward modules is that each module must specify a single pump that it is attached to and, optionally, a pin for controlling the valve on the manifold which feeds the port.
 The pump need not be unique to each module, but the valves should be unique.
 Indeed, in the design detailed here, all modules share a pump.

+## Developer Notes
+We encourage users to clone the repository and customize the code to their needs.
+To define a new resource sub-class the BaseResource class in the ratBerryPi/resources folder and define the class in a file in the same folder.
+Note, in the interest of thread safety, the BaseResource class when initialized has an attribute `lock` which is a re-entrant lock (see [here](https://docs.python.org/3/library/threading.html#rlock-objects) for details).
+We recommend developers to use this lock as a way to reserve resources in case multiple clients try to access it.
+To create a new module simply sub-class the BaseModule class under ratBerryPi/modules and define the class within a file you create in this same folder.
+Importantly this BaseModule class is an abstractbaseclass which expects the user to define a load_from_config method in the subclass which will configure the module instance using a config specified as a dict which is loaded from each module field within the config file.
+For an example see the default module.
+After making any changes you can reinstall the ratBerryPi by navigating to the root directory of the repo and running `pip3 install .`